GROUNDWORK ROOTED IN SCIENCE

 What is psychiatric genetics?

-How the brain keeps changing
+The brain keeps changing

 BEHIND THE WORK

 My research sits in the biology of mental health.
-I'm currently completing a PhD in psychological medicine, with earlier work in the molecular genetics of mental health through an MRes in Biomedical Sciences, and a background in molecular biology and culture before that.
+I'm currently completing a PhD in psychological medicine, with earlier work in the genetics of mental health through an MRes in Biomedical Sciences, and a background in molecular biology and culture before that.

 The questions that drew me to this field are the same ones that drew me to therapy: what contributes to the way we are, and what does it mean to change?
 Genetics gives one set of answers.
 Therapy gives another.
 Both matter.
-Which is why I do both.

 A selection of academic work in psychiatric genetics and related fields.